portasynthinca3/ppfun2/README.md

 It draws and defends images automatically.
 You only need to enter captcha occasionally when the bot plays a sound notification.

 # Setting up
 1. Click the green button with a download icon and a `Code` text in it.
 Click `Download ZIP`.
 Download the ZIP archive and unpack it.
-You will only need `notif.mp3` and `ppfun2.py` files, the rest can be deleted.
+You will only need `notif.wav` and `ppfun2.py` files, the rest can be deleted.
 Alternatively, if you have Git installed, run `git clone https://github.com/portasynthinca3/ppfun2.git`
 2. Install Python
     1. Windows.
 [Download](https://www.python.org/downloads/) an installer.
 Run it.
 Be sure to check the `Add Python to PATH` checkmark on the first screen.
     2. Linux.
 Depends on your distribution and the packet manager you use.
 For most popular distros including Ubuntu it's `sudo apt install python`, for Manjaro it's `sudo pacman -S python`.